Part 51: I Heart Researchers

 "You notice your father lists The Little Theatre on American Ave. as his address.
 There’s a parking garage there now.
 But at the top of the card penciled in is an address in Cicero, Illinois.
 Which is a suburb of Chicago.
 So, likely your father was on the road in 1940.
 How he came to know Dr. Harold C. Parks is a mystery!"

 To refresh, Dad's journal states he married wife number two in 1941 when he was 23 years-old, the woman he met on the SS Deville sailing to Rio, Winnifred Cessek.
 Their address was in Cicero, a suburb of Chicago.
 Perhaps he used her address because they were already together.
 However, according to Dad's secret journal, he also had an on again, off again girl friend in Long Beach.
 I've typed a section of his journal here:

 Live-in-lovers: Colleen Furlong: Met in L.A. after leaving Alma.
 Lived together twice...Once in L.A., and then in Long Beach.
 Separated in San Diego.

 It's tempting to just tell stories, and not worry about facts.
 If the past four years have taught us anything, it's that we must do the work to find out what really happened, not try to pass off fiction as fact.
 The work of fact checking can be done by all of us, but it's also an important part of the Fourth Estate, the press.
 The U.S. is now in a time when many citizens don't believe they are hearing the truth from the media, and are tuning into "alternative" outlets to get their "news."
-I have a friend from Rwanda who has been worried about us.
+I have a friend from Rwanda who's been extremely worried about us, and our increasing divide.

 Thank you to Marilyn McGuire for finding so many documents I've used in this blog.